fixmycrypto/FixMyCrypto/README.md

 * `m/44'/60'/160720'/0/{index}` – Ledger ETC
 * `m/44'/60'/160720'/0'/{index}` – Old Ledger, Vintage MEW

-See https://medium.com/myetherwallet/hd-wallets-and-derivation-paths-explained-865a643c7bf2 for other possible paths used by ETC and other ETH-derived coins.
-You can search multiple paths at the same time if you aren't sure which one to use.

 ### Cardano (ADA)

-Ledger & Trezor hardware wallets use unique methods to convert your recovery phrase into a master private key, which is not compatible with the official Cardano key spec used by software wallets like Daedalus, Yoroi, and Adalite.
+Ledger & Trezor hardware wallets generate your Cardano private key differently from the official spec used by software wallets like Daedalus, Yoroi, and Adalite.
 This means the same recovery phrase will create a different wallet (different addresses) depending on whether you use the phrase on a Ledger, Trezor, or software wallet.
 If you used a Ledger or Trezor wallet for Cardano and need to recover it, use the coin type `ADATrezor` or `ADALedger` to recover your address, otherwise the addresses won't match and recovery won't be possible.

     "coin": "ADALedger",